Steve-Fenton/updn-mini/README.md

 ## Configuration

+The configuration only needs to be available when the process starts.
+If you change the config, you need to restart the process.

 ### Throttling

 There are two throttling levers you can pull to make sure you don't DDoS yourself with UpDn.
 There is a pause between individual checks, and then a longer pause between runs.